 Even if it hasn’t been a long time, there are countries who still are positive about the technology and believe they can come up with great innovations.

-We will be listing this year’s top 10 countries that are crypto-friendly, where there is more to see what these countries have to offer and why we have chosen them as the top crypto-friendly countries.
+We will be listing this year’s top 10 countries that are crypto-friendly, where there is more to see what these countries have to offer and why we have chosen them as the top crypto haven countries.

 Swiss Chocolates, Swiss Watches, Swiss Knife, Swiss Bank and now Swiss with cryptocurrencies, no wonder this country has adopted crypto very well, we have already seen Switzerland being one of the most lenient countries when it comes to government regulations and welfare of the business.
-This country is also a tax haven for everything related to crypto the reason being many of the major Blockchain based companies have headquarters here.
+This country is also a tax haven for everything related to crypto the reason being many of the major Blockchain based companies have headquarters here making Switzerland one of the prominent crypto haven destinations.

 Zug a place in Switzerland is known as the “crypto-valley”, Shapeshift, Tezos and even Ethereum have headquarters here.
 Zug is also trying to implement digital identities for residents on Ethereum Blockchain.
 Switzerland is also an attractive place for those who are both the investor and issuer of an ICO.
 In Switzerland, cryptocurrencies are treated as an asset for capital gains, but ICO’s are treated as securities, which gives a liberty to the ICO’s.